-Disease Risk Analysis and Health Surveillance for Interventions
+Disease Risk Analysis and Health Surveillance for Interventions (DRAHS)

 We are developing methods to analyse the risk of disease to interventions, such as reintroductions, undertaken for conservation purposes, using qualitative analysis and pre-and post-release health surveillance.
 In our largest project, which commenced in 1999, we work in partnership with Natural England to undertake disease risk analysis (DRA) and post-release health surveillance (PRHS) for the Species Recovery Programme, which conserves native endangered species in England.
 We investigate the risk of disease to other native species translocation programmes including those run by the Royal Society for the Protection of Birds and the Wildfowl and Wetlands Trust.